OKC’s Shai Gilgeous-Alexander Faces $27.5K Call as Ex-UFC Champ Israel Adesanya Eyes Pacers’ Downfall

 Coming in as favorites this season, the Oklahoma City Thunder now face a serious threat from the Indiana Pacers, underdogs who were counted out by nearly everyone but have shattered expectations to reach the top.
 As the Thunder fights off against the Pacers, former two-time UFC middleweight champion Israel Adesanya has placed a bold bet on OKC’s star, Shai Gilgeous-Alexander.
 What’s the wager?
 Adesanya is backing Shai, who’s been on fire this postseason, averaging 25.8 points per game.
 But with the finals feeling like a bottleneck for him, the pressure’s on.
 Let’s dive into the details.

-Well, it appears that Israel Adesanya might lose his bet, as this performance dip was not expected from SGA, who averages 25.8 points per game.
+Well, it appears that Israel Adesanya might lose his bet, as this performance was not expected from SGA, who averages 25.8 points per game.
 As the point difference continues to grow by the second, the Oklahoma City Thunder will find it hard to navigate their way to victory, especially with the Pacers letting their performance do the talking.
+Well, as Adesanya is on the verge of losing big, he has been called out by an up-and-coming fighter, Let’s have a look at it.

 ADVERTISEMENT